github-nico-code/Vardian/README.md

 This software is still in alpha status.
 Please take care.
 It is hosted at https://github.com/github-nico-code/Vardian

-!!!
-To use Vardian you hat to replace the usbser driver to WinUSB driver for the Windows "Rokid Max (3)" device with the help of Zadic software (https://zadig.akeo.ie). !!!

 Vardian is a program to use the Rokid Max device to look at the windows screens.
 It uses the 3DOF functionality to navigate the Rokid Max screen about the windows screen.